Lunatic05/Lunatic05/README.md

 # 👨‍💻 About Me

 Hey!
-I’m **Avideepth**, also known as **Lunatic**.
+I’m **Avideepth**.
 I’m a **MCA graduate** with a deep passion for **Cybersecurity, Ethical Hacking, and Penetration Testing**.

-I enjoy identifying vulnerabilities, securing systems, playing ctf challenges, and building tools and techniques.
+I enjoy identifying vulnerabilities, securing systems, solving ctf challenges, and building tools and techniques.
 My interests span across both **offensive** and **defensive** security, with a focus on creating safer digital environments and continuously improving my technical skills.

 ---